STONEWALLED: Karns City's Stellar Defense Has Been a Key to Another Run to a District 9 Girls Soccer Title Match

 “She’s improved immensely from last year to this year,” Dailey said.
 “It’s such a huge improvement with Savanna.”

-Part of that improvement come from Prescott’s conversations with former Karns City standout keeper Rossi McMillen.
+Part of that improvement comes from Prescott’s conversations with former Karns City standout keeper Rossi McMillen.

 Dailey said the two communicate almost on a daily basis.